-When you buy a flat or maisonette from us through the Right to Buy scheme you become a leaseholder.
+You become a leaseholder when you buy a flat or maisonette from us through the Right to Buy scheme.
 This means you own the lease to the property for a fixed number of years.
 After this time, the ownership transfers back to the council as the freeholder.

 You should get independent legal advice if you are unsure about anything to do with being a leaseholder.

-Our leaseholder handbook provides you with most of the information you need in relation to owning your own flat or maisonette and understanding your responsibilities as a leaseholder and ours as your landlord.
+Our leaseholder handbook provides you with most of the information you need about owning your own flat or maisonette and understanding your responsibilities as a leaseholder and ours as your landlord.

 You should also refer to your lease which contains your legally binding responsibilities and ours.

 Changes that need permission

 As your landlord, there are some things that you need to get our permission to do with your leasehold property.

 Alterations and improvements